Wednesday, 5 February 2025

 In light of these findings, AT&T has proactively reset the account passcodes of the 7.6 million affected current customers and has committed to reaching out to current and former customers whose personal information was compromised.
 Customers are also encouraged to take additional steps to secure their accounts, as detailed in AT&T’s security advice post.

 This breach serves as a stark reminder of the importance of digital security and the potential vulnerabilities that come with it.
-For customers, it underscores the need for vigilance and the adoption of robust security measures to protect their personal and information.
+For customers, it underscores the need for vigilance and the adoption of robust security measures to protect their personal and financial information.

 Hot this week